 Three geese showed up every morning, taking turns diving into the water; also, a family of ducks paraded by one morning.
 Our friends managed to capture beautiful pictures of these while kayaking, as well as several loons.
 I can’t wait to see them!

 One day we went shopping in nearby Bancroft, where I managed to put a dent in my credit card at a place called Jungle Imports, with wonderful, friendly staff and really cool clothing!

 An Unexpected Mishap

 Once I had closed the door, the little wooden bar slipped down into a locking position!
-On the third day I made sure to use the other shower and even then I was worried, but luckily no more mishaps.
+On the third day, I made sure to use the other shower, and even then, I was worried, but luckily, no more mishaps occurred.

 Off to London

-We returned to Glammis to attend our daughter’s wedding at a venue called Marwanda Estates, Kincardine.
-There is a garden called Sumac, a pond, a 28-acre forest with many trails, a beautiful fountain with mini lights for dancing in the evening; it was a perfect romantic magical place for our daughter’s wedding.
+We returned to Glammis to attend our daughter’s wedding at a venue called Marwanda Estates in Kincardine.
+There is a garden called Sumac, a pond, a 28-acre forest with many trails, and a beautiful fountain with mini lights for dancing in the evening; it was a perfect romantic and magical place for our daughter’s wedding.

 Sadly, we heard rumours that this lovely place would be closing its doors in the foreseeable future.

 As we had been travelling and away much of the time, our daughter’s future mother-in-law worked tirelessly to make it beautiful and classy.
 It was a wonderful event with lots of friends and family members and went long into the night.
 Of course, the bride looked stunning!